Restrictions on access to the FI MU network

 - from the faculty network: from addresses in the domain

-The university network can be reached using a university VPN.
-The level of the faculty network can be reached using
+The university network level can be accessed by using the university VPN.
+The faculty network level can be accessed by using the

-faculty VPN (or university VPN) or using SSH tunnels (see below; using a university VPN is not enough) or see also in general
+faculty VPN (or university VPN) or by using SSH tunnels (see below; using the university VPN is not sufficient) or see also

-remote access to services .
+remote access to services in general.
 Private networks (

-The FI network is segmented and controlled by the firewall, usually at the boundaries set for IPv4 blocks C (
+The FI network is segmented and firewall-controlled, typically at the boundaries given for IPv4 by C blocks (

-For any requests for changes to the faculty firewall, contact
+For any change requests on the faculty firewall, contact

 Examples of service availability